mathswe-ops/mathswe-ops---mvp/system/README.md

 You can add one or many images, and the program will install them one after another.

+### Image Uninstallation

+The operation `Uninstall` loads the given images from the program repository and executes the software uninstallation in the host OS.

+*Syntax:* `system install { image_1, image_2, ..., image_n }`.

+You can add one or many images, and the program will uninstall them one after another.

 ## Available Images

 The list of currently supported images is next.